tnathu-ai/Football_Dataset/README.md

 │   └── raw            <- The original, immutable data dump.
 │
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── SQL-queries        <- SQL scripts to understand the data `│`
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting